agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 	Tomcat unpacks the WAR file into the `<TOMCAT_HOME>\webapps\<war file name>` folder.
 For example, for 5.9.4 version the target folder can be `<TOMCAT_HOME>\webapps\openl-tablets-webstudio-5.9.4`.
 For convenience, the folder can be renamed as needed but remember that this name is used to launch OpenL Tablets WebStudio under Tomcat.

-	From this point on, run OpenL Tablets WebStudio with default settings or make additional customizations by changing the user mode and configuring an external user database as described in **[**[**OpenL Tablets Rule Services Usage and Customization Guide**](https://openl-tablets.org/files/openl-tablets/latest/OpenL%20Tablets%20-%20Rule%20Services%20Usage%20and%20Customization%20Guide.pdf)**]**.
+	From this point on, run OpenL Tablets WebStudio with default settings or make additional customizations by changing the user mode and configuring an external user database as described in [OpenL Tablets Rule Services Usage and Customization Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/).

 1. To run OpenL Tablets WebStudio, in the browser, enter the following URL: